GOT A DENTAL EMERGENCY?….

 The price of an emergency appointment depends.
 Subject to availability we follow the following protocol:

-- Before 8 pm on weekdays: An Extraction (each), including free X-rays will be £53.90 unless its a surgical procedure and will cost £99 and Root fillings with crowns start at £250.
+Before 8 pm on weekdays: An extraction (each), including free X-rays will be £56.30 unless its a surgical procedure and will cost £104 and Root fillings with crowns start at £263, there will be £10-£30 fee for an emergency appointment irrespective of any treatment a patient opts for.

 Emergency service 24/7